robtweed/ewdGateway2/README.md

 Thanks to Stephen Chadwick for enhancements and modifications

-## Installing ewdGateway
+## Installing ewdGateway2

        npm install ewdgateway2

        ..or copy the files from the lib directory of this repository into your working Node.js directory

-You must also install socket.io:
+npm will also install socket.io.
+If you install ewdGateway2 manually, you must remember to also install socket.io:

        npm install socket.io

-The *ewdGateway2* module is compatible with EWD build 952 or later

 If you are using GT.M you must install David Wicksell's MNode interface package.

 If you are using Cach&#233;, ewdGateway2 uses its native Node.js interface (available since Cach&#233; 2012.2, but it can be back-ported for use with earlier Cach&#233; versions)

+##EWD Lite

+ewdGateway2 now includes an entirely WebSocket-based subset of EWD known as EWD Lite.
+EWD Lite does not require anything other than the ewdGateway2 module: it is entirely JavaScript-based and can work with the free GlobalsDB database [http://globalsdb.org](http://globalsdb.org).

+##Standard EWD

+The *ewdGateway2* module is compatible with EWD build 952 or later

 ##  EWD Gateway